digital-land/digital-land.info/application/templates/pages/guidance/publish-data-on-your-website.md

-All data needs to be public on a website your planning authority controls.
+Your data must be on a URL the public can access.
 We take the latest data from there every day.

+You must link to that URL from a webpage about the data.
+This needs to be on your official planning authority website, usually ending in gov.uk.

 Why publish on your website
 ----------------

 Your planning authority will always be the source of truth about your data.

-People using [find planning and housing data in England](https://www.planning.data.gov.uk/) will see a link to your webpage.

 Create your webpage
 --------------------